-In this section we demonstrate our Fixpoint Theorem 3 by proving the correctness and termination of a workset algorithm for data flow analysis, and by establishing terminating optimal program optimization on the basis of program transformations with second order effects.
-Whereas the first application can already be handled by Corollary 5, which reflects the scope of classical vector iteration approaches as they are common in practice, the second application requires the full strength of our main Theorem 3, as the component transformations of the optimization, the algorithm for partial dead code elimination of [KRS94b], are not even monotone on the relevant domain.
-Here, the new theorem is central for establishing the optimality of this algorithm, which is implemented in Version 4.0 of the Sun SPARCompiler language systems to be released at the end of 1995.
+In this section, we demonstrate our Fixpoint Theorem 2.3 by proving the correctness and termination of a workset algorithm for data flow analysis, and by establishing terminating optimal program optimization on the basis of program transformations with second order effects.
+Whereas the first application can already be handled by Corollary 3.2, which reflects the scope of classical vector iteration approaches as they are common in practice, the second application requires the full strength of our main Theorem 2.3 since the component transformations of the optimization, the algorithm for partial dead code elimination of [12], are not even monotone on the relevant domain.
+Here, the new theorem is central for establishing the optimality of this algorithm, which is implemented in Version 4.0 of the Sun SPARCompiler language systems.